Ineffability

+An object, event or concept is ineffable if it cannot adequately be expressed by the use of natural language.

+The term (Latin: ineffābilis) is composed of the prefix in-, meaning 'not', and adjective effābilis, meaning 'capable of being expressed'.
+In Greek, ἄρρητος (α depritive + ῥητὸς) means 'what cannot or should not be spoken of'.

 Terminology describing the nature of experience cannot be conveyed properly in dualistic symbolic language; it is believed that this knowledge is only held by the individual from which it originates.
 Profanity and vulgarisms can easily and clearly be stated, but by those who believe they should not be said, they are considered ineffable.
 Thus, one method of describing something that is ineffable is by using apophasis, i.e. describing what it is not, rather than what it is.
 An example is the name of God in Judaism, written as YHWH but substituted with Adonai ("the Lord") or HaShem ("the name") when reading.

+In the Roman Catholic Church

+The ineffability about God is affirmed by the First Vatican Council's apostolic constitution Dei Filius:

+God's ineffability deals with His being infinite, invisible and incomprehensible.

+This dogmatic definition comes from a longtime tradition: Tertullian, Athenagoras of Athens, and Clement of Alexandria believed that ineffability is a property of God.